 Get a medium-sized travel towel.
 These dry quickly and can be packed compactly.

 Toiletries and Medicines

-A bottle of travel soap is useful in that doubles up for use in the shower as well as to wash clothes by hand.
+A bottle of travel soap/gel is useful in that doubles up for use in the shower as well as to wash clothes by hand (LifeVenture is my favourite brand).
 Other than that, our advice is pack as little as is essential and in as small a quantity as possible.
 After that, it’s an individual choice.
 Just remember that basic toiletries can be purchased in a lot of towns long the Camino.

 Similarly to toiletries, medicines can often be purchased as you go.
-We suggest that you bring a small quantity of blister plasters such as Compeed and some headache tablets, as well as a small DIY medical kit that should include a scissors, some thread and a needle, some tape and some bandage material.
+We suggest that you bring a small quantity of blister plasters such as Compeed and some headache tablets, as well as a small DIY medical kit that should include a scissors, some tape and some bandage material.
 This is for use in case you run into difficulty and are far from a town, where you should be able to restock on depleted items.

 Tip – If you get a blister, pop it immediately.
-Compeed is the best plaster we have come across, but the traditional treatment is to run a piece of thread through the blister to allow for the liquid to drain off.
-A couple of square cotton pads applied to the blister and taped to your foot can help as well in taking pressure off the blistered area when you’re walking.
+Compeed is the best blister plaster we have come across.
+A couple of light cotton squares applied to the blister and taped to your foot can help as well in taking pressure off the blistered area when you’re walking.

 Carry sunblock as well.
 You will be spending a lot of time under the sun, so don’t be astonished at an outbreak of sunburn if you’re not protected.
 Sunburn is a nightmare for a walker.